THOUGH THE MOUNTAINS DIVIDE, AND THE OCEANS ARE WIDE

 Berlin, Germany

-Though the mountains divide, And the oceans are wide is a short video essay on the interrelation between childhood encounters and current realities through a personal story of the artist - Belle Phromchanya - who has moved from Thailand to the Netherlands in her adulthood.
-The video compiles home video footage of family trips during the 1990s taken by her father, along with video materials of a senior Thai artist living in Amsterdam taken by Phromchanya herself.
-The senior artist, who is around the same age as her father, has been a subject of Phromchanya's work until his sudden passing in 2020.
-By layering these early years' memories with the struggles of dealing with the uncertainty of daily life, the video shares attempts of capturing the temporarily of the moment - and both beauty and unsettling experience of being elsewhere.
+This short video essay reflects on the connections between childhood memories and present realities through Belle Phromchanya’s personal journey from Thailand to the Netherlands.
+The video weaves together home footage from family trips in the 1990s, shot by her father, with Belle’s recordings of a senior Thai artist in Amsterdam, who was the same age as her father and became a subject of her work until his sudden passing due to COVID-19.
+By layering these early years' memories with the struggles of dealing with the uncertainty of daily life, the video shares attempts of capturing the temporality of the moment—and both the beauty and unsettling experience of being elsewhere.

 Majhi International Art Residency, Berin, Photo by Ludger Paffrath